seansfkelley/passprompt/README.md

 #### `passprompt list`

-List the names of passwords currently known to passprompt.
+List the names of passwords known to passprompt.

 #### `passprompt remove`

-Remove one or more passwords known by passprompt.
+Remove one or more passwords known to passprompt.

 #### `passprompt ask`